North, Mid, South West & Cardiff / South East Wales

 Gower Peninsula

-Gower Peninsula is in South Wales, the most westerly part of the historic county of Glamorgan and the first area in the United Kingdom to be designated an Area of Outstanding Natural Beauty.
+An absolute must-visit, the Gower Peninsula, the most westerly part of the historic county of Glamorgan in South Wales, was the very first area in the UK to be designated an Area of Outstanding Natural Beauty.

 North Wales